-If the child or staff member is displaying the symtoms as above, they should be sent home to self-isolate for seven days and their whole household should isolate for 14 days.
-If it is a positive result, your local public health protection team will contact your setting and advise on what precautions you should take.
+If the child or staff member is displaying the symptoms, they should be sent home to self-isolate for 10 days and their whole household should isolate for 14 days.
+If they have a positive result, your local public health protection team will contact your setting and advise on what precautions you should take.

 What do I do while I wait for a child to be collected?